electric-eloquence/fp-stylus/README.md

 ### Tasks

 #### `'stylus'`
-* Builds Stylus into CSS with line comments.
+* Builds Stylus into CSS.
 * Overwrites CSS whether or not it has direct edits.
+* Respects the `stylus.linenos` setting in `pref.yml`.
+* If `stylus.linenos` is not set, will default to printing line comments.

 #### `'stylus:diff-then-comment'`
 * Usually under gulp task `'custom:once'`.